About Caitlin Howlett

 Hi, I’m Caitlin.

-Your space isn’t just a physical environment; it has a story.
-I translate the magic you’ve crafted — from its design and functionality to its atmosphere — into images that communicate that story and invite others to step into your vision.
 My work sits somewhere between documentation and storytelling, revealing what makes each project meaningful.
-I focus on the quiet dialogue between design choices, refined details, and the interplay of natural light — capturing the essence of a space and the intention behind it.
+I focus on the quiet dialogue between design choices, refined details, and the interplay of natural light - capturing the essence of a space and the intention behind it.

 My background

-Before I became an interior and architectural photographer, I completed a PhD in psychology and pain science, and I continue to work in behavioural science research.
 My years in research have given me a deep understanding of how our perceptions shape our experiences and how environments influence the way we feel, move, and engage with the world.
-This dual perspective — as both researcher and photographer — informs the way I see, and photograph spaces.
+This dual perspective - as both researcher and photographer - informs the way I see, and photograph spaces.

 For me, photography for me isn’t a hobby; it’s a professional practice that bridges my understanding of human perception with my passion for design, creating images that are intentional, considered, and deeply resonant.